-Successful applicants will work closely with Director Matthew Hindson over a two-year period, spending a week in Tasmania each year to attend workshops with the Tasmanian Symphony Orchestra.
+Participating composers are working closely with Director Matthew Hindson over a two-year period, spending a week in Tasmania each year to attend workshops with the Tasmanian Symphony Orchestra.
 Over the course of two years, participants will each write a ‘calling card’/fanfare-style work (2018), an original orchestral composition (2018), a work for orchestral instrument soloist and orchestra (2019) and two song arrangements (2019).

 Composers will be joined by seven Singer/Songwriters from the Sydney University Sydney Conservatorium of Music and the University of Tasmania Conservatorium of Music.

 Holly Harrison is a young Australian composer from Western Sydney.
 Holly’s music is driven by the nonsense literature of Lewis Carroll, embracing stylistic juxtapositions, the visceral energy of rock, and whimsical humour.